matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 ### User registration

-User can register themselves by initiating a authorization code flow with the `prompt=create` parameter as defined in [_Initiating User Registration via OpenID Connect - draft 03_](https://openid.net/specs/openid-connect-prompt-create-1_0.html).
+User can register themselves by initiating a authorization code flow with the `prompt=create` parameter as defined in [_Initiating User Registration via OpenID Connect 1.0](https://openid.net/specs/openid-connect-prompt-create-1_0.html).

 ### Logging out

 TBD.
 [OIDC Front-channel logout](https://openid.net/specs/openid-connect-frontchannel-1_0.html) might be helpful.

+### Tracking of 3PIDs

+Currently the Homeserver is responsible for managing which third-party identifiers (3PIDs) are associated with a Matrix ID.
+This responsibility includes verifying that the 3PID is valid and owned by the user.

+Uses of these 3PIDs are typically:

+- where applicable, allowing the user to reset their password
+- allowing email and SMS notifications rules (pushers) to be configured
+- providing the Matrix client with a list of email addresses and phone numbers that the user might wish to add to the Identity Server

+Within the proposed architecture the OP becomes responsible for managing these 3PIDs.
+However, the Homeserver will still needs to track which 3PIDs are valid and verified for a user so that it only allows notifications to be set up for those 3PIDs.

+Unfortunately OIDC doesn't provide a standard way to represent multiple 3PIDs for a user.

+As such it is proposed that:

+- the OP should inform the Homeserver of any changes to the 3PIDs associated with a user
+- the client can continue to use `GET /account/3pid` to discover the available 3PIDs for a user

 ### Removal of endpoints